arkency/posts/posts/2014-10-03-react-dot-js-and-dynamic-children-why-the-keys-are-important.md

 ## New component on the same level as old one?
 Would you kindly change a key?

-The fix is easy.
+**The fix is easy**.
 Change the component key and react will know that it is a different component and not the same one.
 You can try it below.
 When you select a new country, the city is always the first one.